provocon/coremedia-build-docker/README.md

 The tag `latest` should be expected to usable for the latest release by [CoreMedia][coremedia].

-Tags are named after the first release for which the implemented changed are required.
+Tags are named after the first release for which the implemented changes are required.
 Thus, `1801` can be used for releases e.g. cms-9-1801 and onwards.
 `1904` is the last release intended for CMS-9 and LiveContext 3, while `1907`
-is the first release for CMCC-10.
-It can be used at least up to CMCC-10-2004.
+is the first release for CMCC-10, which can be used at least up to CMCC-10-2004.
+The latest Tag works with - at least again - CMCC-10-2101.

 ## Build